mysteriumnetwork/payments-smart-contracts/README.md

 * Bidable DEX (no centralised rate, each bidder can suggest own rate, conversion always on market price)
 * Stateless Proxy (mutates target's storage, avoids delegatecall)
 * Downvoting for provider identity (if client already paid some amount to identity) -> downvoting can take some funds from stake
-* Virtual channles (Counterfactually or Perun based).
+* Virtual channels (Counterfactually or Perun based).